-- Before beginning the rate request, learn the SA course number(s), category code, credit hours, and duration of the program. - Calculate the various fees that will be charged to the participants. - Determine the number of leaders.
-The Study Abroad Office suggests a faculty-student ratio of 1:10, but this is a guiding expectation and exceptions in either direction may be warranted. - Carefully estimate the number of participants to arrive at a "per participant" fee. - Document the account number that will be used to manage the program. - In the event that the fees collected do not cover the expenses for the program, identify the departmental account that will be used to cover an overdraft.
+- Before beginning the rate request, learn the SA course number(s), category code, credit hours, and duration of the program.
+This information will be needed for the rate request. - Calculate the various fees that will be charged to the participants. - Determine the number of leaders.
+There is no strict policy about the number of leaders required for a program.
+The Study Abroad Office suggests a faculty-student ratio of 1:10, but this is a guiding expectation and exceptions in either direction can be warranted. - Carefully estimate the number of participants to arrive at a "per participant" fee. - Document the account number that will be used to manage the program. - In the event that the fees collected do not cover the expenses for the program, identify the departmental account that will be used to cover an overdraft.
 This account should be listed in the rate request. - Establish a cancellation policy and financial penalties with the program leader and include this information in the rate request.
-Information on establishing a cancellation policy is in the following sections of this chapter. - Programs that require Security Risk and Assessment Committee approval must be fully reviewed and approved prior to final rate request approval.
+Information on establishing a cancellation policy is below.